Advanced Ideas in Estate Planning for Doctors

 In reality, there are three paths to wealth.

-Finally, the entrepreneur who builds businesses should also seek professional assistance.
+Finally, the entrepreneur who builds businesses also seeks professional assistance.

-Protecting your assets depend heavily on your chosen path.
+Protecting your assets depends on the chosen path.

-For all three paths, the high-income earner should consider tax-deferred retirement accounts as a primary savings vehicle.
-Don’t forget beneficiary designations!
+The high-income earner should consider tax-deferred retirement accounts as a primary savings vehicle for all three paths.

 Let’s transition now to estate and legacy issues.